brightcove/brightcove-player-sdk-ios/README.md

     // Add BCOVPUIPlayerView to your video view.
     [self.videoView addSubview:self.playerView];

 **Reminder:** The PlayerUI uses a small font file for various graphics.
-If you are installing the static framework, and not using CocoaPods, be sure to add the file bcovpuiiconfont.ttf from the BrightcovePlayerSDK.framework bundle directly to your project listing so that the font file is copied into the app bundle
+If you are installing the static framework, and not using CocoaPods, be sure to add the file `bcovpuiiconfont.ttf` from the `BrightcovePlayerSDK.framework` bundle directly to your project listing so that the font file is copied into the app bundle

 BCOVPUIPlayerViewOptions
 ----------------------
 The `BCOVPUIPlayerViewOptions` class allows you to customize some BCOVPlayerUI behavior at initialization.
 You can customize the following:

-* `jumpBackInterval` The time in seconds the player will jump back when the jump back button is pressed.
+* `jumpBackInterval` The time in seconds the player will seek back when the jump back button is pressed.
 * `hideControlsInterval` The time in seconds after the last touch event, before the controls are hidden.
 * `hideControlsAnimationDuration` The time in seconds it takes for the controls to animate to hidden.
 * `showControlsAnimationDuration` The time in seconds it takes for the controls to animate to visible.
 * `learnMoreButtonBrowserStyle` Setting that determines if tapping the "Learn More" button on an ad will display the clickthrough link in an external browser (default setting) or an internal browser.
-* `presentingViewController` The view controller to use for presenting things like modals and fullscreen.
+* `presentingViewController` The UIViewController subclass to use for presenting other view controllers (like the closed caption selection view controller).

 Options can be set using the following method: